Peas

 44. Mummy White – (aka “Prew’s Pea“) History on this one maybe obscure, some say (…comes from Durweston, near Blandford Forum, Dorset.
 The local gentry, are the Portmans, who were friends of Lord Caernavon, who financed the Tutankhamun dig…Robert Brenchley, HSL Seed, 2010) What an unusual variety!
 Plants have no problem achieving 6 feet or more.
 Records say it is capable of 12 ft.!
 Unusual is its ability to offer a “crowning” look.
 Seems flowers do not show till many other varieties are almost done.
 Then suddenly, many different branches form, with numerous nodes, each offering as many as 2 or even 3 flowers (and later pods…) only at the top!
 Other growers attribute the strange growth to a recessed gene of a condition called “Fasciation”.
 Any “Fasciation” that I have seen exhibits a broadening (or rippled/multi-lined growth) of a stem with later, multiple flower stems resulting…such as lilies and pumpkins have shown to do.
 This condition will, when planted out again…will disappear!
 My plant trials, did not show actual “Fasciation”…just multiple crowned branches all only at the top!
 AND it re-appeares every year that I’ve grown it!
 In my humble opinion…a true “crown pea” variety!
 Flowers were pure white.
 Pods were smaller than many, having 5 to 6 seeds, drying to a pale cream, smooth and lightly dimpled.
 Was very easy to shell, fresh or dry.
 Pods, once dry will flip open, losing you your precious seed, so gather just before they become too dry!
 Very Rare for N.A.!
 Obtained my precious seed from England via Liz Trows (…with humble thanks!)
 RARE!
 Limited!
 Pkt…$4.00

-45. Mystery Varieties! – Offering in 2024… From 5 different un-named selections that the names/labels appear to have walked away!
+45. Mystery Varieties! – Offering in 2025… From 5 different un-named selections that the names/labels appear to have walked away!
 (Robins can be nasty like that!…) Some varieties look like snap types, sugar types etc. Most pods are green and heavy producers.
 If you want to me select one for you??!
 Pkt….$3.50

 46. Norli – A fast growing heirloom with 4 to 5 ft. vines.
 Pods are 2.5″ long, edible and all when young.
 Excellent flavor and very productive.
 60 days

-47. Oregon Giant Sugar Snow – From Dr. James Baggert of Oregon State University.
+47. Oregon Giant Sugar Snow – Back for 2025!
+From Dr. James Baggert of Oregon State University.
 The first sweet-flavored large snow pea! (and my next favorite!)
 The vines grew tall and heavy, as were the pod production.
 AND the pods have outstanding taste…like melting sugar with juice!
 In my humble opinion, the flesh of these pods are a cross between a snow pea and sugar snap.
 From all the peas trialed 2009…this one had NO MILDEW!
 The large, fleshy, slightly rippled pods can be picked while they are flat OR allow them to develop to full-size and still be eaten later…shell and all.
 Pods were 5- 6″ long and 1 1/4″ wide, bearing about 6 to 7 large seeds per.
 Very useful raw or sauté in all aspects of cooking.
 A long summer producer, where heat caused it no fear!
 Has never failed me.
-65-75 days
+65-75 days Limited….Pkt….$3.50

 48. Prussian Blue – Am told this is a very old variety grown around the 1700’s by Colonial Americans & Thomas Jefferson.
 Yet having originated in “old Germany”…Prussia.
 Plants managed to grow only to 30”.
 Leaves & stems had a bluish cast on green.
 Flowers were pristine white.
 Pods had wax inside…medium sized, averaging from 4 – 7 seeds per.
 Easy for shelling.
 Once dried were perfectly round and more blue than green.
 A good producer.
 Took stress well.